This site is home to Alea Publishing & Recording, specializing in music for the bass clarinet.

 About the Composer

-Years of working on stage, as a composer; both solo-piano and chamber music with Cárdenas Trío, place her among Latin American pianists with a great international career and she occupies a place among the most outstanding composers of the 21st century.
+This is how Monica is placed among the Latin American pianists of international trajectory career and occupies a place among the most outstanding composers of the 21st century.

 Duo Alea, the father-daughter duo of Michael and Kimberly Davenport, began performing music for bass clarinet and piano in 1996.
 As performers searching for new repertoire and teachers working with students eager to develop as performers, it quickly became clear that there was a need for more repertoire featuring the bass clarinet.
 Filling this need became the mission of Alea Publishing & Recording.